-Electrical Installation Condition Report from £79
+Electrical Installation Condition Reports from £79

 What is an EICR report?

 Electrical Installation condition reports (EICR) are provided as an official document given after an assessment by a qualified engineer or electrician.
 The assessment is based on the quality of your electrical installation, the electrics and cables will deteriorate over time.
-An electrical installation condition report should be carried out regularly and in accordance with BS7671.
+An electrical installation condition report should be carried out regularly and in accordance with electrical safety standards BS7671.
 The average time given in BS7671 is 5 Years although this time is recommended and generally only given if the installation is in good condition and is rented accommodation.

 The periodic inspection report (the old version of the EICR) will notify you about the status of the EICR.
 This will either be Satisfactory or Unsatisfactory.
 This will be based on the condition of the installation.
 Any defaults are usually noted on page 2 of the electrical installation condition report, all defaults on the electrical installation report can be explained in much more detail by our qualified engineers (Electricians) if required.

-A Electrical installation condition report (EICR) will tell you the following:
+An Electrical installation condition report (EICR) will tell you the following:

-- Any defective electrical work been installed
+- Any defective electrical work has been installed

 - Recommendations for the earthing within the building